playframework/playframework/documentation/manual/working/scalaGuide/main/async/ScalaWebSockets.md

 @[actor-accept](code/ScalaWebSockets.scala)

-Note that `ActorFlow.actorRef(...)` can be replaced with any Akka streams `Flow[In, Out, _]`, but actors are generally the most straightforward way to do it.
+Note that `ActorFlow.actorRef(...)` can be replaced with any Akka Streams `Flow[In, Out, _]`, but actors are generally the most straightforward way to do it.

 The actor that we're sending to here in this case looks like this: